breandan/breandan/research/statement.md

 Statistical learning is starting to show a number of [practical applications](#practical-applications) for software engineering, e.g. code completion, static analysis, and information retrieval.
 My research seeks to aid humans designing and maintaining programs by helping them locate information more easily and understand the connectivity of software applications.

-As a software engineer, I am particularly interested in studying knowledge graph completion and assistive programming features.
-More concretely, my research attempts to infer relationships between software artifacts using machine learning.
-I think there will be demand for such tools, if their advice is:
+As a software engineer, I am particularly eager for the arrival of knowledge-enhanced and assistive programming tools.
+More concretely, my research attempts to infer relationships between software artifacts, including natural and formal languages, using machine learning.
+I believe there will be demand for such tools, if we can demonstrate their output is:

 1. Contextually relevant
 2. Sufficiently precise
 3. Transparent / explainable

-Recent algorithms in language modeling and graph representation learning promise to deliver more specific suggestions to developers.
-My research focuses on translating theory into practice and collecting user feedback.
+Recent algorithms in language modeling and graph representation learning promise to deliver more specific suggestions with fewer data points.
+My research focuses on translating theory into practice and maximizing user adoption, retention and satisfaction.
 There is a path to putting these algorithms into production, and my work seeks to understand how to best apply these tools to aid developers writing software in real world scenarios.

-Today's computers are becoming smarter and more creative.
+Today's programming environments are becoming smarter and more creative.
 They can perform many useful tasks for humans writing software.
 Using static analysis and natural language processing, we can identify relevant documentation for programmers.
-Using tools from machine learning and automated reasoning, we can synthesize code to analyze programs.
+Using tools from machine learning and automated reasoning, we can analyze programs and identify potential conflicts.
+And using automated bug fixing and program repair, we can synthesize code to correct logical errors.
 Together, humans and computers can work together to understand and debug complex information processing systems.

 ## Introduction

-Graphs are general purpose data structures used to represent many types of data and process-related information.
-All the following are examples of graphs:
+Graphs are general purpose data structures used to represent many types of data structures and process-related phenomena.
+All the following are examples of graphs, with increasing structure:

 - Sets: data, multisets, posets, symbols
 - Sequences: Lists, strings, traces, linear function composition